-4. Chronic pain doesn’t help the body heal.
+4. Chronic pain doesn’t help the body heal

 Acute pain due to tissue damage from something harmful—like touching a hot surface or a sharp object—acts as a warning to the brain to take evasive action and avoid further injury.
 But with chronic pain, the nerves are sending repeated signals to the brain for no protective purpose.
 Chronic pain can be very frustrating since it is not as simple as finding the cause of the pain and “fixing it,” like in acute pain.
 Even when pain starts as acute pain resulting from tissue damage, the pain can linger long after the tissues have healed.

-When chronic pain comes into someone’s life, it rarely comes alone.
 Those with chronic pain are much more likely to have depression, fatigue, sleep problems, and more.
-And what’s worse, these problems usually increase the pain, triggering a dangerous downward cycle both physically and emotionally.
-Professionals refer to this as suffering.
-Suffering is the combination of your pain and your emotional response to it.
+Often, these problems increase the pain, triggering a dangerous downward cycle both physically and emotionally.

-It’s important that all the health problems that accompany chronic pain are identified and treated concurrently.
-Treating sleep problems or depression can help decrease your overall level of suffering even if the pain intensity is unchanged.
+The health problems that accompany chronic pain can be identified and treated at the same time chronic pain is being treated.
+Treating sleep problems and depression, for example, can help increase your quality of life even if the pain intensity is unchanged.